open-omics-ml/open-omics-ml/docs/pitfall-reference.md

 ## How to use this document

-For each consideration, record one of four verdicts in your audit report:
+For each consideration, record one of four verdicts in your assessment report:

 - **Present** — you have clear evidence this consideration applies to the original analysis
 - **Absent** — you have clear evidence it does not apply